 Undergraduate Course Catalog

 MOB1010 Organizational Behavior

 The content of MOB1010 is equivalent to the material covered in FME1000 and FME1001.
 Students who are enrolled in FME therefore cannot enroll in this course.

 Organizational Behavior is designed to help you improve your effectiveness as an individual contributor, team member, and leader in your current and future work environments.
 This course centers on developing your critical thinking regarding the complex circumstances that surround why people behave as they do in organizations and on using your knowledge to take more effective action and influence individuals and the wider organization in an ethical manner.
 Topics we will explore include emotional intelligence, behavioral styles, managing diversity, power and influence, negotiations, and culture.
 To become an entrepreneurial leader in a start-up venture, an established organization, or a social venture, you need to engage your understanding of organizational behavior.

-MOB3506 - MYSTERIES, PUZZLES, AND WICKED PROBLEMS
+MOB3506 - MYSTERIES, PUZZLES AND IMAGINATION

 MOB3507 - AN IRISH JOURNEY: LEADERSHIP, COLLABORATION&INNOVATION IN THE CREATIVE ECOSYSTEM IN IRELAND